 Our staff and students continue to work hard and in collaboration to create an environment where bullying, peer-on-peer abuse or discrimination is simply not accepted or indeed tolerated.
 If they do occur, staff deal with issues quickly and effectively, and do not allow them to spread.
 We also continue to work hard that those few who behave in such a manner are not only sanctioned but perhaps more importantly, worked closely with the core objective of them learning from their previous poor decision making.

 Students are aware that HBT bullying and language is wrong and this has been evidenced in the ongoing reduction of HBT and sexist bullying recorded across the academy.
 Our Academy trustees monitor rates of HBT and sexist bullying and language.

-Plume Academy were also national runners-up for the ‘School of the Year Award’ at the ‘Just Like Us Role Model Awards’.
+Plume Academy were also national winners of the ‘Outstanding Pride Group’ ‘Just Like Us Role Model Awards’.
 Just Like Us is an LGBT+ charity which was founded for the simple reason that growing up LGBT+ is still one of the most challenging experiences young people can face.
 The Role Model Awards recognise the individuals and institutions making outstanding contributions to tackling prejudice against LGBT+ people at school, university and the workplace.
-We were nominated and shortlisted down to the final two schools for the ‘School of the Year Award’ which recognises a whole-school effort to make LGBT+ inclusion a central priority, involving students, staff, parents, carers and governors in their work, and making positive improvements for LGBT+ young people through policy changes, pedagogy, campaigns and anti-bullying interventions.
+This award recognises a whole-school effort to make LGBT+ inclusion a central priority, involving students, staff, parents, carers and governors in their work, and making positive improvements for LGBT+ young people through policy changes, pedagogy, campaigns and anti-bullying interventions.